-Graduates of the UT Tyler BA in music program are currently employed in such locations as Cedar Valley Elementary in Killeen Independent School District, Carlisle High School, Westwood Junior High/High schools in Palestine and All-Saints Episcopal School in Tyler.
+Graduates of the UT Tyler BA in music program are employed in such locations as Cedar Valley Elementary in Killeen Independent School District, Carlisle High School, Westwood Junior High/High schools in Palestine and All-Saints Episcopal School in Tyler.

 Learn more from The University of Texas at Tyler School of Performing Arts

 Bachelor’s in Music: Creative.
 Performance-Oriented.

 - Develop tools for creative expression, problem-solving and analysis, and communication skills that will enhance your career in music or in any other field you may choose in the future.

 - Take part in music classes with a teacher-student ratio of 15:1 that encourages one-on-one mentoring and focused learning opportunities.
 Begin specialized music education in the first semester of your freshman year.

 - Participate in performance groups including: Patriot Singers, University Chorale, Wind Ensemble, Tyler Community Band, Jazz Patriots, Chamber Ensembles, and Opera and Music Theatre.